A voice for

 • How does it feel?

 A cold infusion made using spring water and freshly foraged cleavers is one of the finest tastes of spring.
-Cleavers deliver a crisp, clean cucumber-like taste which is an absolute delight to drink.
-For cleavers, fresh herb is always best due to its high water content, much of the herb mass and the medicinal potency is lost on drying.
-The tincture of cleavers is similar to taste – with smooth and grassy tones.
+Cleavers deliver a crisp, clean cucumber-like taste which is a delight to drink.
+When making an infusion with cleavers, the fresh herb is always best due to its high water content, and much of the herb mass and the medicinal potency is lost on drying.
+The tincture of cleavers is similar to the taste — with smooth and grassy tones.

 • What can I use it for?

-Cleavers are one of spring’s best cleansing medicines.
-They support the lymphatic system and assist with any congestions, such as those experienced with the classic ‘heady’ spring cold virus.
-They can be used as a daily tonic throughout spring to help clear out stagnation built up in winter.
-This medicine is safe for all the family and is best used as a fresh herb, foraged in early to mid-spring.
+Cleavers is a spring cleansing medicine.
+The herb supports the lymphatic system and assists with clearing congestion, such as with spring colds.
+They can be used as a daily tonic throughout spring to clear stagnation built up throughout the winter.
+This medicine is safe for all the family and is best used as a fresh herb, foraged in early to mid spring (1).

 • Into the heart of cleavers